mattiash/typescript-monorepo/README.md

 ## Dockerfile for Service

 The Dockerfile for each service is generated from `Dockerfile.template` in the root and the resulting Dockerfile should NOT be checked in.
 If a service requires installation of additional software, the Dockerfile can be augmented with `Dockerfile.build` and `Dockerfile.prod` files in the directory for the service.

+## Validating Dependencies

+`npx knip --strict && npx knip && npx sherif@latest`

+### Knip

+Knip checks that

+1. all dependencies are actually used in imports
+2. all imports are included as dependencies

+for each workspace.
+Run `npx knip --strict` to check production builds and `npx knip` to check devDependencies.

+### Sherif

+Sherif checks that the same version is used for all dependencies in all workspaces.

+`npx sherif@latest`